 You can run it on a laptop.
 It works.
 But the moment you close the lid, your "always on" agent stops being always on.
 A small VPS fixes that.
 You get 24/7 uptime, scheduled automations that actually fire, remote access from your phone over Telegram, and zero battery drain on your local machine.

-A Hetzner CX22 or CPX21 box runs around €5 to €10 a month.
+A Hetzner CX22 or CPX21 box runs around $5 to $10 a month.
 No GPU required.
 The agent itself is a lightweight Python and Node process.
 Inference goes out to OpenRouter, Anthropic, or the Nous portal, so the VPS only needs to hold the agent, its memory store, and a few skills.

-Step 1: Provision the box
+Provision the Hetzner box

 Sign in at hetzner.com/cloud and create a new server.